- Mississauga soldiers collecting food and cash at local grocery stores for The Mississauga Food Bank

 It is for these people that The Mississauga Food Bank works to provide nutritious food to ensure that no resident of our city goes hungry.

 Every year, Food Banks Canada releases a HungerCount Report which takes a close look at who is accessing food banks.
-It reports on the amount of people turning to food banks and the key factors that contribute to why they need help.
+It reports on the number of people turning to food banks and the key factors that contribute to why they need help.
 To view the 2012 HungerCount Report click here.

 For Debbie, help from The Mississauga Food Bank means knowing that her family won’t go hungry while they get back on their feet.